microsoft/appcenter-sdk-react-native/README.md

     bool didAppCrash = Crashes.HasCrashedInLastSession;
     ```

-* **Enable or disable the Crashes module:**  You can disable and opt out of using the Crashes module by calling the `Enabled` API and the SDK will collect no crashes for your app.
+* **Enable or disable the Crashes module:**  You can disable and opt out of using the Crashes module by setting the `Enabled` property to `false` and the SDK will collect no crashes for your app.
 Use the same API to re-enable it by setting property as `true`.

     ```csharp
     Crashes.Enabled = true;
     ```

-    You can also check if the module is enabled or not using:
+    You can also check whether the module is enabled or not using:

     ```csharp
     bool isEnabled = Crashes.Enabled;